edgelesssys/constellation/docs/docs/reference/migration.md

  If your Constellation has services of type `LoadBalancer`, please remove them before the upgrade and re-apply them afterward.

-## Migrating from Azure's service principal authentication to managed identity authentication (during the upgrade to Constellation v2.8.0)
+## Migrating from CLI versions before 2.18.0

 * The `provider.azure.appClientID` and `provider.azure.appClientSecret` fields are no longer supported and should be removed.
 * To keep using an existing UAMI, add the `Owner` permission with the scope of your `resourceGroup`.